Plant-Based Nutrition for Kids

 As parents, we desire the best for our children.
 Parents make many choices throughout the day concerning the health and safety of their children.
 Adequate sleep, proper dental hygiene, and getting enough fresh air and exercise are just a few of the many good habits we instill in our children.
 Yet considering the healthfulness of our children's diets, our society has collectively and seriously failed in protecting them from future disability and chronic disease.
 Influencing our children's dietary choices begins by modeling healthy habits ourselves.
 This equips them to make wise dietary choices as an adult, and possibly avoid adult disabilities and premature death.
 Show your children how important it is to eat well by filling your plates with whole, nutritious plant foods!

 (This booklet mentions eating "faux meat" substitutes - which are commonly used by those making the transition to a meat-free diet during the early stages of transition.
 Although faux meat can be instrumental in making a successful transition, especially for children and those struggling to reduce or eliminate animal products in their diets, it's best not to consume these.
-More information can be found here.)
+More information can be found in my blog More Cardiologists Recommending Plant-based Diet.)

 One Hour Phone Consult with Dr. Carney